ashwaniprasad/My-first-e-com-website/README.md

 There are many bugs and errors in the webpages, especially in the cart page.
 Any form of amendment to the project will be highly appreciated.
 Cheers!
+Wait, I forgot the main thing..
+The website url is thelifestylestore.onlinewebshop.in.